 7. Spend time on hobbies

-Before you were a caregiver, there were hobbies and activities that you enjoyed.
+Before you became a caregiver, you had hobbies and activities that you enjoyed.

 Regularly taking time for those activities is a great way to take a break from caring for your older adult.